-Licensed vocational nurse; Marriage and family therapist; Massage therapist; Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered respiratory therapist; Speech and language pathologist.
+Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered respiratory therapist; Speech and language pathologist.
 Hemophilia Home Infusion Provider A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
 A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have an agreement with the Claims Administrator to furnish blood factor replacement products and services.
 Home Health Aide An individual who has successfully completed a state- approved training program, is employed by a home health agency or Hospice program, and provides personal care services in the home.
 Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
-A facility that is principally a rest home, nursing home, or home for the aged, is not included in this definition.